29 September 2017

 The album was met by positive reviews but generally lacked to attract music buyers as it sold quite poorly.

-In a music historical perspective, it's quite fascinating but as a stand-alone experience, this album is simply not good enough.
+In a music historical perspective, it's quite fascinating as a new step towards their more defining sound but as a stand-alone experience, this album is simply just not strong enough.

 [ Shaun Ryder interview about the origines of the band, The Haçienda, the production of the album etc.]